satoshi-create/complexity-and-network-webdesign/docs/branding-mvp-launch/post-drafts/05_vital-cultural-emergent/substack_en.md

 ---

-### 🌀 From MVP to Future Phases: Toward a UI/UX of Complexity
+## 🌿 The CANW MVP: Just a Starting Point

-The CANW MVP is only a beginning.
+The CANW MVP is only an “entry point.”
+Going forward, it will expand in the following directions:
-Future directions include:

-#### 1. **UI/UX Design for Complex Systems**

-- Interfaces that let users _feel_ complexity, like spring maps or fungal networks
-- Nonlinear zines and web content that mimic ecosystemic reading

-#### 2. **Translating Field Sensing into Digital Form**

-- Web experiences inspired by terrains: terraces, shrines, shell mounds
-- UIs that make you want to _walk a landscape_, or _continue a memory_

-#### 3. **Working Across Borders**

-- OSS-based multilingual workflows and global zines
-- Collaborative modes that blend research, observation, and creativity

-#### 4. **Connecting with Education and Cultural Tech**

-- Learning tools: soil networks, shrine zines, AI storytelling guides
-- Institutional ties with museums, schools, municipalities, NPOs

 ---

+### 1. Evolving as a Study in Complex Systems UI/UX

+We aim to pursue UI design that lets users “feel” the intricate structures—like fungal networks and shrine networks.
+The ultimate goal is to offer these emergent works themselves as nonlinear, immersive experiences.

+### 2. Exploring the Space Between Digital and Nature

+Translating the sensibilities we gain from the field—soil, terraces, shrines, shell mounds—into the web, we seek to elevate these expressions so that the subtle atmospheres and presences between nature and culture can be felt even in digital space.

+### 3. Linking with OSS Values, Education, Culture, and Cultural-Tech

+We’re committed to advancing multilingual and multicultural adaptations on an OSS basis.
+With an eye toward bilingual/English publications and global outreach, we’ll explore applications at the intersection of education, research, and culture.

+Through collaborations with museums, schools, local governments, and NPOs, we also aim to serve as a laboratory for cultural implementation.

 ### 🤝 A Participatory Stratum